bkuhlmann/sublime_text_kit/README.md

 # Troubleshooting

 - When rebuilding workspaces, ensure Sublime Text is shutdown or changes won't be applied.
-- When rebuilding workspaces, ensure workspaces_path (as defined via settings.yml) points to a directory containing *.sublime-project files.
+- When rebuilding workspaces, ensure workspace_dir (as defined via settings.yml) points to a directory containing *.sublime-project files.

 # Versioning